-- Continue to make sure that content on websites, intranet sites and print communications are created in a way that considers accessibility - A statement is included on the County's website informing users that documents are available in an accessible format upon request - Continue to train staff on creating accessible documents to ensure that all documents are accessible.
-Additional staff training was held in September, 2016 - Continue to provide accessible formats and communication supports, upon request. - A new feedback form was created in 2016 and we continue to make sure processes for receiving and responding to feedback are accessible - New County of Bruce Website planned for 2017, taking into account AODA requirements for new websites, which means ensuring that the County of Bruce internet and intranet websites and web content, with some exceptions, conform to Web Content Accessibility Guidelines (WCAG) 2.0 Level AA - Ongoing conversion of departmental templates to accessible formats - All Library branches continue to provide accessible materials and communications supports upon request.
-In addition, the library has several accessible materials and resources available including but not limited to: large print books; audio books; large print keyboards (available in most branches); trackball mouse (available in all branches); assistive technology on all computers (i.e. magnifier, high contrast, narrator all included with Microsoft software); online access to resources, policies, online request for items d) Employment
+- Continued to make sure that content on websites, intranet sites and print communications are created in a way that considers accessibility - A statement is included on the County's website informing users that documents are available in an accessible format upon request - Continued to train staff on creating accessible documents to ensure that all documents are accessible.
+Additional staff training was held in September, 2017. - Continued to provide accessible formats and communication supports, upon request. - A new feedback form was created in 2016 and we continue to make sure processes for receiving and responding to feedback are accessible - New County of Bruce Website was launched in July, 2017, taking into account AODA requirements for new websites and ensuring that the County of Bruce internet and intranet websites and web content, with some exceptions, conform to Web Content Accessibility Guidelines. - Ongoing conversion of departmental templates to accessible formats - All Library branches continue to provide accessible materials and communications supports upon request.
+In addition, the library has several accessible materials and resources available including but not limited to: large print books; audio books; large print keyboards (available in most branches); trackball mouse (available in all branches); assistive technology on all computers (i.e. magnifier, high contrast, narrator all included with Microsoft software); online access to resources, policies, online request for items - In 2017 an auditing tool (Siteimprove) was purchased to scan our website content for accessibility and identifying errors.
+Web Content Ambassadors work towards correcting any identified errors.